Flamefork/freefocus/README.md

   You may want to provide something shorter to improve performance or use `:focusable` from jQuery UI.
 - `focusedSelector` - selector for currently focused (or active) element. default: `':focus'`
 - `hoverFocus` - focus target elements on mouse enter. default: `false`
   - `throttle` - throttle key input for specified time (in milliseconds).
-Adds dependency on underscore.js if enabled. default: `false`
+    You'll need underscore.js included to use this feature. default: `false`

 Move options are passed to [`$.fn.freefocus`](#fnfreefocusoptions)

 ### `$.freefocus('remove')`

 Remove previously set keyboard navigation.

+### `$.freefocus('cache')`

+Compute and cache dimension information for focusable elements.
+Uses installed `focusablesSelector`.

 ### `$.fn.freefocus({options...})`